-Climber plants are valued in India since the ancient ages.
-The Sanskrit literature as well as for epics of Kalidasa have a lot of references to the climber plants adorning the gardens of kings as well as saints, hermits.
+Climber plants are valued since the ancient ages.
+The ancient literature, a lot of references are made about the climber plants adorning the gardens of kings as well as saints, hermits.

 On a lighter note, they can be used to cover a wearing wall or an ugly design by your builder.